Genocs/genocs-library/templates/template/README.md

-# The Genocs Enterprise Service Template Implementation with .NET Core
+# The Genocs Library Template Implementation with .NET Core

 Sample implementation of the **Genocs Enterprise Service Principles with .NET Core**.
 Use cases as central organizing structure, decoupled from frameworks and technology details.
 Built with small components that are developed and tested in isolation.